Rick Ware Racing: Car No. 17 history

+In 2015, the team fielded the No. 17 car part-time for Stanton Barrett, Ryan Ellis, and Timmy Hill.

+In 2016, Jeff Green drove the No. 17 car at both Daytona races.

-In 2019, the team announced a full-time car numbered 17.
+In 2019, the team announced that the No. 17 car would run full-time.
 Chris Cockrum drove at Daytona and Talladega.
 Bayley Currey ran most of the races.
 Kyle Weatherman ran at Bristol and other races.
 Starting sometime around the Charlotte race in May, RWR partnered with Mike Harmon Racing (again) to field the No. 17 car together for the remainder of the season.
 The font that Harmon uses on his No. 74 car is now used on the No. 17 as well.
 Camden Murphy drove at Charlotte and Pocono.
 The team withdrew at Iowa and was not entered at Daytona.
 The team sold their owner points before Iowa to the new No. 28 H2 Motorsports car driven by Shane Lee, which indicated that the team may only run part-time for the rest of the year.
 Josh Bilicki drove at Chicagoland after Currey qualified the car while Bilicki failed to qualify his own No. 38 car for RSS Racing.
 Both Murphy and Currey would return for Kentucky and New Hampshire, respectfully.
 Part-time ARCA Menards Series driver Mark Meunier attempted to make his Xfinity debut at Iowa in July but failed to qualify.
 The No. 17 would also skip both road course races at Watkins Glen and Mid-Ohio.

 In May 2020, Ware formed a partnership with SS-Green Light Racing to field his drivers in the latter's No. 07 car; Ware is close friends with SS-Green Light owner Bobby Dotter.
 The collaboration spawned after the No. 07's regular driver Ray Black Jr. was forced to exit full-time racing to focus on his family business.
 Garrett Smithley took over the car for the partnership's first race at Charlotte.

 In 2021, Ware's partnership with Dotter continued by Ware using Dotter's No. 08 owner points to field the No. 17 car.
-At the Alsco Uniforms 302, RWR fielded the No. 52 Toyota for Carson Ware using Jimmy Means Racing's owner points.
+However, during the spring Talladega weekend, The No. 17 was switched to No. 28 and ran as a tribute to Davey Allison with Joey Gase as the driver.